 understood by the Greeks, as it is suggested in the name of the god associated

 with the father of philosophers, the aptly named Hermes Trismegistus.
+Indeed,

-Indeed, alongside the commonly accepted translation of "Trismegistus"
+alongside the commonly accepted translation of “Trismegistus” as “3 times the greatest,” one can quite easily,

 Even though the trinitarian doctrine of unity

-has traversed time through the Pantheon of the Greek world, its historical
+has traversed time through the pantheon of the Greek world, its historical

 origin is indeed Egyptian.
 The splendor of this testament is found on the Giza